CosmoMyzrailGorynych/ct-ide/src/builtinCatmods/filters/DOCS.md

 ## How it works?

-All PIXI.DisplayObject (stage, room, copy, container, etc.) have a `filters` property.
+All PIXI.Container (stage, room, copy, container, etc.) have a `filters` property.
 It's an `array`.
 You can add/remove/enable/disable several filters on the same element (beware of performance of course).